UCB Biologics Pilot Plant, Braine-l'Alleud, Belgium

 To form an appropriate cell line, the vectors bearing the antibody gene is placed into host cells.
 This cell line is selected to maximise the expression and quality levels of the final antibody.
 Once the selected cell line is isolated, the antibody production is scaled up.

-Manufacturing and testing processes will involve cell culture, fermentation, purification, formulation and analytical technologies.
+Manufacturing and testing processes involve cell culture, fermentation, purification, formulation and analytical technologies.

-Extraction and purification of the final antibody will be performed using supernatants from the cell lines.
+Extraction and purification of the final antibody is performed using supernatants from the cell lines.

 Shape programme

-Investment at the facility forms part of UCB's restructuring programme dubbed as SHAPE that aims at slashing 17% of UCB's total employee base or 2,400 jobs.
-Approximately 550 jobs will be cut at two Belgian-based facilities of UCB while 300 jobs will be re-deployed to the core sites of UCB.
+Investment at the facility forms part of UCB’s restructuring programme dubbed as SHAPE that aims at slashing 17% of UCB’s total employee base or 2,400 jobs.
+Approximately 550 jobs were cut at two Belgian-based facilities of UCB while 300 jobs were re-deployed to the core sites of UCB.

-Launched in 2008, the ongoing programme will also create 400 new jobs as the company transforms into a biopharmaceutical company.
-The programme is expected to result in up to €300m of savings over three years.
+Launched in 2008, the programme also created 400 new jobs as the company transformed into a biopharmaceutical company.
+The programme is expected to result in up to €300m of savings.